e-m-b-a/e-m-b-a.github.io/content/posts/qnap_decryptor.md

 ![QNAP_decrypt_binwalk](/img/qnap-decrypt-binwalk.png)

-This was the good.
+This was good.
 The bad was, that binwalk was not able to extract the firmware.
-Thehis means we had to start with some recon work.
+This means we had to start with some recon work.
-First, we found the interesting project [qnap-utils](https://github.com/max-boehm/qnap-utils) which should be able to decrypt QNAP firmware images.
+We found the interesting project [qnap-utils](https://github.com/max-boehm/qnap-utils) which should be able to decrypt QNAP firmware images.
 In [issue 1](https://github.com/max-boehm/qnap-utils/issues/1) the source code of a working version of the needed _PC1_ tool was linked.
 After compiling it on a current Kali Linux machine we were able to extract a _tgz_ archive from the update image.

 ![QNAP_decrypt](/img/qnap-decrypt.png)

 We wrote a quick [EMBA module](https://github.com/m-1-k-3/emba/blob/1ab85357c2960b7ae449df3ee114995c09995a10/modules/P18_qnap_decryptor.sh) for the decryption and everything should be good to go.
-We designed it in a way to identify the QNAP encrypted firmware via binwalk and place the PC1 binary for decryption to the _./external_ folder.
+We designed it in a way to identify the QNAP encrypted firmware via binwalk and placed the PC1 binary for decryption to the _./external_ folder.
 On a user installation this is done by the EMBA installer and so the module just needs to execute this binary with the correct set of parameters.

 After updating our docker container we were ready for the first run.
 The firmware got decrypted and during the deep-extraction a lot of filesystem areas where extracted.
 As EMBA is doing a lot of tests on a firmware our first scan took quite a while.
-After finishing the testing EMBA has identified around 50 identified software components with version details and a lot of other interesting stuff like the used binary protections and weak binary functions.
+After finishing the testing EMBA has identified around 50 software components with version details and a lot of other interesting stuff like the used binary protections and weak binary functions.

 ![QNAP_binary_functions](/img/qnap-binary-fct.png)